cuicaihao/split_raster/README.md

 ```

+## Update Log
+- 2022-Dec-16  Upgrade the package to support python 3.8, 3.9, 3.10, 3.11 (https://pypi.org/project/splitraster/0.3.3).
+- 2022-Jan-16  Fix bugs to make package suitable for python 3.7.
+Publish new version at(https://pypi.org/project/splitraster/0.3.2/) .

-Future Update:
+## Future Update:

 - [x] Add Random Sampling feature.
-- [] Create a GUI with Qt and generate an executable file
+- [ ] Create a GUI with Qt and generate an executable file
-- [] Add Sample Balancing feature.
+- [ ] Add Sample Balancing feature.

 ## Contribution Guidelines

 If you are interested in contributing to `splitraster`, please see our [contributing guidelines](CONTRIBUTING.md).

 ## Project Organization

     ├── LICENSE